 We onboard new teen volunteers once a year.
 The application will close once capacity is reached.
 Teens can expect to begin volunteering at the beginning of September.

 Teens who are new to the program are placed in areas where they have support of a staff member.
 You will receive more information at the Interview Session.
 Here are descriptions of some of the areas where we need teen volunteers.
 Please make sure you can see yourself fitting into a role such as this.
 Days/times of assignments will vary.

 Clubhouse volunteers work under the direct supervision of a staff member to play with children ages 3-12 who are brothers and sisters of patients.
 This area is not a day care space but rather a special support area that targets interventions to address the needs of siblings who have an ill or injured brother or sister.
 The Clubhouse is a very busy area and we rely on volunteers who are energetic, reliable, and who love to play with younger children!
 Good attendance is extremely important.

 Volunteers at the Information Desk assist staff members in a very busy environment.
-With the opening of the new hospital, there will be Info Desks in the new Main Lobby and the Tower Lobby.
 Volunteers assist with answering phones, providing directions, making deliveries, completing sibling health screenings, and processing donations.
 Information Desk volunteers should have good communication skills and enjoy working with the public.

 ROR Volunteer Readers: As a Volunteer Reader you will engage children in literacy related activities in the waiting areas of the Primary Care Centers.
 Volunteer Readers provide a positive learning environment while reading books interactively with the children.
 A Reach Out and Read volunteer should be outgoing and comfortable approaching children and families.
 Volunteers will interact with patients from culturally diverse backgrounds.

-Close to Home Centers (Dublin, East Broad, Westerville, Canal Winchester)
+Close to Home Centers (Dublin, East Broad, Westerville, Canal Winchester.
+Hilliard and Clintonville)

 Phone: (614) 722-3635